static-frame/static-frame/doc/source/new.rst

 All duplicate-handling functions now support heterogenously typed object arrays with unsortable (but hashable) types.

-Operations on all indicdes now preserve order when indices are equal.
+Operations on all indices now preserve order when indices are equal.

 Functions with the ``skipna`` argument now properly skip ``None`` in ``Frames`` with built with object arrays.